dotnet/runtime/docs/design/specs/runtime-async.md

 Async MethodDef entries implicitly create two member definitions: one explicit, primary definiton, and a second implicit, runtime-generated definition.

 The primary, mandatory definition must be present in metadata as a MethodDef.
-This signature must have a required custom modifier as the last custom modifier before the return type.
+This signature is required to have a `modopt` (optional modifier) as the last custom modifier before the return type.
 The custom modifier must fit the following requirements:
 * If the return type is void, the custom modifier must be either `System.Threading.Task` or `System.Threading.ValueTask`.
 * If the return type is not `void`, the modifier must be to either `System.Threading.Task<T>` or `System.Threading.ValueTask<T>`.
 The return type must be a valid substitution for the type parameter of the custom modifier type.